AzureAD/microsoft-authentication-library-for-js/samples/node-token-validation-samples/express-sample/README.md

 # Sample for Token Validation prototype

-This sample application demonstrates how to validate a token against claims using `node-token-validation`.
+This is a sample that can run `node-token-validation` and validate a token against claims.

 **Note that this library has not been released, and this sample is used for experimental purposes only.**

-## Instructions to run sample
+## Instructions to run prototype

 ### In the Azure Portal